JonnyJD/musicbrainz-isrcsubmit/install.markdown

 to the isrcsubmit directory before or install the files at that other directory.
 The best backend is mediatools, but you can download a [windows build of cdrdao](http://www.student.tugraz.at/thomas.plank/).
-On Mac drutil is part of the Mac OS X.
+On Mac drutil is part of the Mac OS X, but the discisrc backend is recommended.